Wolfgang Deml Sells 1,000 Shares of AGCO Co. (NYSE:AGCO) Stock

 - On Friday, February 19th, Wolfgang Deml sold 1,000 shares of AGCO stock.
 The shares were sold at an average price of $121.25, for a total value of $121,250.00.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
-Investors of record on Tuesday, February 16th will be given a dividend of $0.16 per share.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.51%.
-The ex-dividend date of this dividend is Friday, February 12th.
-AGCO’s payout ratio is 14.41%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, March 15th.
+Shareholders of record on Tuesday, February 16th will be given a $0.16 dividend.
+This represents a $0.64 annualized dividend and a yield of 0.49%.
+The ex-dividend date is Friday, February 12th.
+AGCO’s payout ratio is currently 14.41%.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Nordea Investment Management AB increased its position in AGCO by 26.4% in the fourth quarter.
-Nordea Investment Management AB now owns 1,385,929 shares of the industrial products company’s stock worth $142,875,000 after buying an additional 289,699 shares during the last quarter.
-JPMorgan Chase & Co. lifted its stake in AGCO by 4.4% during the third quarter.
-JPMorgan Chase & Co. now owns 833,926 shares of the industrial products company’s stock worth $60,593,000 after purchasing an additional 35,510 shares during the last quarter.
-Bank of New York Mellon Corp lifted its stake in AGCO by 12.4% during the fourth quarter.
-Bank of New York Mellon Corp now owns 796,384 shares of the industrial products company’s stock worth $82,100,000 after purchasing an additional 87,981 shares during the last quarter.
-SummerHaven Investment Management LLC purchased a new position in shares of AGCO in the fourth quarter worth about $788,000.
-Finally, Turiya Advisors Asia Ltd increased its holdings in shares of AGCO by 12.2% in the third quarter.
-Turiya Advisors Asia Ltd now owns 653,684 shares of the industrial products company’s stock worth $48,549,000 after buying an additional 71,250 shares during the period.
-78.01% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+Louisiana State Employees Retirement System raised its position in shares of AGCO by 0.7% during the fourth quarter.
+Louisiana State Employees Retirement System now owns 15,400 shares of the industrial products company’s stock valued at $1,588,000 after buying an additional 100 shares during the last quarter.
+Guggenheim Capital LLC grew its position in AGCO by 0.6% in the fourth quarter.
+Guggenheim Capital LLC now owns 16,689 shares of the industrial products company’s stock valued at $1,721,000 after acquiring an additional 100 shares during the period.
+Captrust Financial Advisors grew its stake in AGCO by 82.1% during the fourth quarter.
+Captrust Financial Advisors now owns 275 shares of the industrial products company’s stock worth $28,000 after buying an additional 124 shares during the last quarter.
+Intrust Bank NA raised its stake in shares of AGCO by 4.0% in the fourth quarter.
+Intrust Bank NA now owns 3,993 shares of the industrial products company’s stock valued at $411,000 after acquiring an additional 153 shares during the last quarter.
+Finally, Raymond James Trust N.A. lifted its position in AGCO by 5.6% during the 4th quarter.
+Raymond James Trust N.A. now owns 3,727 shares of the industrial products company’s stock worth $384,000 after buying an additional 197 shares in the last quarter.
+Institutional investors and hedge funds own 78.01% of the company’s stock.

-AGCO has been the topic of several recent analyst reports.
-Jefferies Financial Group lifted their price objective on AGCO from $105.00 to $135.00 and gave the company a “buy” rating in a report on Friday, January 15th.
-Royal Bank of Canada lifted their price objective on AGCO from $88.00 to $104.00 and gave the company an “outperform” rating in a report on Wednesday, November 4th.
-Deutsche Bank Aktiengesellschaft raised AGCO from a “hold” rating to a “buy” rating in a research report on Monday, December 14th.
-Oppenheimer assumed coverage on AGCO in a research report on Monday, December 14th.
-They issued an “outperform” rating and a $114.00 target price on the stock.
-Finally, Barclays boosted their price target on AGCO from $93.00 to $105.00 and gave the stock an “equal weight” rating in a research report on Friday, January 15th.
-Eight investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus target price of $105.29.
+A number of equities research analysts have weighed in on AGCO shares.
+Vertical Research assumed coverage on AGCO in a report on Wednesday, January 20th.
+They issued a “hold” rating and a $119.00 target price for the company.
+JPMorgan Chase & Co. lowered AGCO from an “overweight” rating to a “neutral” rating and set a $115.00 target price on the stock. in a research note on Tuesday, January 12th.
+Oppenheimer started coverage on AGCO in a research report on Monday, December 14th.
+They set an “outperform” rating and a $114.00 price objective on the stock.
+BMO Capital Markets upped their price target on AGCO from $130.00 to $155.00 and gave the stock an “outperform” rating in a report on Monday, February 8th.
+Finally, Royal Bank of Canada lifted their price target on shares of AGCO from $88.00 to $104.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 4th.
+Eight investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+AGCO has a consensus rating of “Buy” and a consensus target price of $105.29.

 AGCO Corporation manufactures and distributes agricultural equipment and related replacement parts worldwide.
 It offers high horsepower tractors for row crop production, soil cultivation, planting, land leveling, seeding, and commercial hay operations; utility tractors for small- and medium-sized farms, as well as for dairy, livestock, orchards, and vineyards; and compact tractors for small farms, specialty agricultural industries, landscaping, equestrian, and residential uses.